Not getting heat and noticing error code 228 from your Lennox® furnace?

 How a Pressure Switch Works

-This part plays a critical role as your furnace prepares to work in your space.
+This part plays a critical part as your furnace prepares to work in your space.

 Here’s what goes on after your thermostat’s call for heat:

-- Your furnace’s control board starts running the draft inducer blower motor.
+- Your furnace’s control board begins running the draft inducer blower motor.
 This exhausts combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.

-- When the pressure switch senses that plenty of air is being pulled into the burners, it closes and signals the control board to ignite the furnace.
+- When the pressure switch senses that plenty of air is being pulled into the burners, it closes and tells the control board to ignite the furnace.

 - Your furnace ignites and provides heat.